rrazd/rrazd.github.com/blog/_posts/2013-08-17-4thYearTechElectives.markdown

 I must admit the assignments did take a considerable amount of time to do since designing user interfaces is a rather finicky task.
 But they were so fun to do, that you do not really feel disgruntled about putting in all those hours.
 Moreover, it is easy to get good grades on these projects, I managed to get 105% on one of the projects, and high grades on the other ones too.
 Lastly, I found the midterm and final exam to be fair as long as you diligently go through all the slides/attend most of the lectures (attending lectures is not really necessary however it does help recalling the concepts when writing the exam).
 All in all, I would highly recommend anyone in CS or ECE who is interested in UX design, Front End Development, designing optimal Desktop/Mobile Application interfaces to take this course.

 *Grading: midterm, final exam, 4 take home assignments*

+######ECE 453: Software Testing & Quality Assurance
+I took this course during the winter term.
+This course was far easier for me than I had anticipated.
+I ended up getting a 95% in it.
+There was one term project, biweekly assignments, a midterm and a final.
+The midterm was harder than the final, however both were fair tests.
+I had expected and hoped this course would involve more programming projects however it leaned more towards understanding the theoretical approaches to testing.
+I enjoyed the lectures by Professor Lin Tan however the textbook for the course covered all the points mentioned in most lectures, thus it was not mandatory to attend all the lectures in order to do well in the course.
+Professor Tan gave out bonus points during the lectures in order to encourage attendance, I am not certain that this strategy helped boost attendance.

+*Grading: midterm, final exam, take home assignments, term project, bonus points in lectures*

+######ECE 451: Software Requirements Specification and Analysis
+I took this course during the winter term.
+The professor for this course was Joanne Atlee.
+The professor was very approachable and easy to understand.
+The course was about informing students about the key steps to successful requirements gathering and producing accurate specifications for software/control projects.
+This course gave students an insight into all the work that goes into interacting with clients and understanding the product that they want, and in turn translating this knowledge into syntax that the engineers can work with.
+The downside with this course was that the marking was extremely subjective.
+Often times students had to submit remark requests since the TA's had missed something that deserved marks or misinterpreted a point.

+*Grading: midterm, final exam, take home assignments, term project*